uozuAho/arduino_due_blank/README.md

   seem to be able to find it - use malloc and the linker will complain that _sbrk() is undefined.
 - Extract syscalls from Arduino core library and add them to this project.
-- Write Windows batch file for uploading to the Arduino
-- See if exceptions are supported in user code
-- See if any existing pre-built toolchains do not include exception support